three-horizon/SAP-GitHub-Integration-Playbook/docs/2-implementation-guide/tutorials/transport/automated-creation.md

              git push
    ```

-2. Create a simple dashboard page using GitHub Pages to display transport status
+2. Create a simple dashboard using GitHub Actions to display transport status

 ## Validation